leanderpeter/personal-website/content/posts/why-mcp-doesnt-work.md

 Finny kept choosing this endpoint to answer delay-related questions simply because it was “car-related.”
 Oops.

-### But Wait, Moments of Magic Did Happen!
+### What Actually Works (and Why)

-There were a few golden moments when MCP actually worked:
+Despite the challenges, there were a few golden moments when MCP genuinely impressed us:

-Customer Care: “Did we accidentally charge €5 too much?”
+**Customer Care:** “Did we accidentally charge €5 too much?”
-Finny: Fetches invoice data and nails it immediately: “Yep, spotted the €5 discrepancy!”
+**Finny:** Fetches invoice data and nails it immediately: “Yep, spotted the €5 discrepancy!”

-This felt amazing but also highlighted the crucial point: MCP shines when APIs are crystal clear, queries are only CRUD and explicitly crafted for exact questions.

-### So, What Actually Works?
+These successes happened specifically because Finny accessed straightforward, CRUD-style endpoints designed for clear, direct queries.
+MCP shines brightest when APIs are crystal clear, data is explicitly structured, and the questions posed are simple and predictable.

-The key lesson is straightforward: endpoints need to be specifically crafted for MCP.
-Rather than exposing every single granular API, create explicit, aggregated endpoints like “getCarDelays” that encapsulate logic internally.
+This highlights a critical lesson: to effectively leverage MCP, APIs need to be crafted specifically with MCP in mind.
+Rather than exposing hundreds of granular endpoints and expecting MCP to handle complex logic autonomously, it's far more effective to create explicit, aggregated endpoints—such as a dedicated `getCarDelays` endpoint—that encapsulate complexity internally.

-At FINN, we’ve now use Decagon and Relevance-AI.
-These AI agent builder Lets us build custom Agent Operating Procedures (AOPs).
-These function like guarrails and expose the complex nature of the business process to the context of the LLM.
-This helps us to deliver accurate, predictable answers, minus the hallucinations.
+At FINN, we've taken this principle further by using AI agent-builders like Decagon and Relevance-AI.
+These tools allow us to define custom Agent Operating Procedures (AOPs) that act as guardrails, clearly communicating intricate business processes and contextual nuances directly to our LLMs.
+As a result, we achieve accurate, predictable, and contextually-aware answers, minimizing hallucinations and drastically reducing manual intervention.

 ### Conclusion: The Real Challenge Lies Beyond MCP